aidanminor6-design/aidanminor6-design.github.io/projects/encryption/README.md

 ## Part 4: Reflection Questions

 - What is the difference between symmetric and asymmetric encryption?
-What purpose did each serve in this simulation? symmetric needs a shared secret while assymetric uses public and private keys.
+What purpose did each serve in this simulation?

+Symmetric needs a shared secret while assymetric uses public and private keys.
 Assymetric was used to establish a shared secret while symmetric was used after assymetric for messaging.
 - Why is it important that this protocol uses a new key for each message?

 Because that way if someone somehow manages to get one shared secret they can only decode one message.
-- Why is it important that you never share your secret key? because if someone gets your private key theycan listen to your conversations and even change them.
+- Why is it important that you never share your secret key?

+Because if someone gets your private key theycan listen to your conversations and even change them.
 - In the transport layer, do these messages use TCP or UDP?
 Why?

 TCP because you need all the imformation to be accurate for the encryption and decryption to work properly.
-- Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the internet layer and in the link layer. the internet layer routes the packet to their destination while the link layer physically carries the message to its destination using things like wifi or ethernet.
+- Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the internet layer and in the link layer.

+The internet layer routes the packet to their destination while the link layer physically carries the message to its destination using things like wifi or ethernet.
 - This protocol successfully encrypts the **content** of the message.
-Even though and adversary in the middle can't read the content of the message, what other information can they still see? someone in the middle can still see who you are sending to and when you are sending it.`
+Even though and adversary in the middle can't read the content of the message, what other information can they still see?

+Someone in the middle can still see who you are sending to and when you are sending it.`